fahust/D-Fundit/README.md

 Each **movement of its tokens** (token transfer) is recorded in a **security movement record** which stores the wallet address of the **issuer** and the **receiver** as well as the **date** and **type** of that movement.

 The creation of **tokens** is possible through the interaction of any user who wishes to invest in this project through the smart contract.

+There is a second type of smart contract, the **"factory token "** which lists all the **"security tokens "** deployed on the blockchain

+## Blockchain Network

+Our smart contracts can be deployed immediately on a *mainnet* such as **ethereum** and **polygon**, but also on *testnet* such as **goeli** and **mumbai**.

+As our application is 100% decentralised (no back-end at all for complete decentralisation), it is not possible to save drafts of your projects, which is why a deployment on testnet can be a good training before a production deployment on mainnet.

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>